Chiefs Bring In Ex-Cardinals, Colts Wide Receiver For Tryout

 Williams Last Played For Colts in 2019

-The 6-foot-2-inch, 204-pound playmaker was quickly scooped up by the Indianapolis Colts, where he spent time on the team’s practice squad and one game on the active roster last season.
+The speedy 6-foot-2-inch, 204-pound playmaker, who ran a 4.43 40-yard dash at the NFL Combine, was quickly scooped up by the Indianapolis Colts, where he spent time on the team’s practice squad and one game on the active roster last season.

-As noted by Chiefs Wire, Kansas City has previously done its due diligence on Williams, who visited the team prior to the 2017 draft and was ultimately selected 12 picks after the Chiefs’ third-round choice that year, Kareem Hunt.
+As noted by Chiefs Wire, Kansas City has previously expressed interest in Williams, who visited the team prior to the 2017 draft and was ultimately selected 12 picks after the Chiefs’ third-round choice that year, Kareem Hunt.

 ALSO READ: